The-BlissfulAqua/Memora/README.md

     ```
     *This is a crucial step.
 The AI features will not work without it.*

+4.  **Set up a trusted local HTTPS certificate (One-time setup):**
+    Vite's default certificate can cause SSL errors on mobile devices.
+Using a tool called `mkcert` creates a certificate that your devices will trust.

+    a. **Install `mkcert`**.
+Follow the instructions for your operating system on the [official mkcert repository](https://github.com/FiloSottile/mkcert).
+On macOS with Homebrew, for example, you would run `brew install mkcert`.

+    b. **Install the local certificate authority**.
+In your terminal, run:
+    ```bash
+    mkcert -install
+    ```
+    You might be prompted for your system password.
+This makes the certificates you create trusted on your machine.

+    c. **Generate the certificate files**.
+In the root directory of this project, run:
+    ```bash
+    mkcert localhost
+    ```
+    This will create two files: `localhost.pem` and `localhost-key.pem`.
+The project is now configured to use them automatically.

 ### Running the Development Server

 1.  **Start the server:**